We need to transform the way governance is fulfilled in nonprofit organizations.

 Be part of generative conversations about organizational governance with a diversity of leaders within the nonprofit sector that spark curiosity, shift thinking, provoke engagement and generate ideas.

 Join the coalition of advocates to share your experiences with governance and what inspires you to do it differently.
+Scroll down and sign up for our Reimagining Governance listserv to receive updates on upcoming opportunities for involvement and input.

 Share and help identify new possibilities for fulfilling organizational governance functions by thinking about it in new ways.